 Join us for a perfect day in the fresh air.
-See our volunteering programme on Thursdays or register your details using the form at the bottom of the page.
-Please click here for the current programme.
+Our Thursday volunteering programme is here or register your details using the form at the bottom of the page.
+Please click here for current programme.

 The project offers opportunities for people of all ages and abilities to volunteer year-round and to get involved in all aspects of the Trust's work.

 Additionally, once a month on a Tuesday, we have a task force day to enable us to finish tasks not completed.

 We also have the Lookerers, a group of local people who look after the herd of Soay sheep which we graze on our meadows.
 New Lookerers always welcome.

 Lately, we've coppiced hazel from Sutton Woods and Benthall Edge woodlands, and helped Friends of Rough Park and Lodge Field.
 Next week we'll be clearing bullrushes and irises from a pond with the Ironbridge Meadows and Pastures on their local green spaces.
 We'll be hedge-laying in the New Year.
 We also coppiced holly and ivy for he craft workers in Blists Hill Victorian Town.

 During July, August and September, we monitored sites for mammals with Stuart Edmunds and amphibians with Mark Latham and great crested newts with Rob Thorne.
 All very exciting!

 Last month, we cleared scrub from a garden of rest at St Luke's Church, Ironbridge and cleared bramble and saplings at The Crostan to uncover heather and bilberry; pulled bracken in Dale Coppice heathland to uncover heather, bilberry and Royal fern.

 Four volunteers are leading courses next year as part of the Outdoor Learning Programme and two have helped to produce the NEW Iron Trail.
 Two volunteers are leading walks for the Ironbridge Walking Festival in May 2014.